marcomaroni-github/twitter-to-bluesky/README.md

 7. Compile your project by running: `npm run compile`

 ## Running the script
-1. You can run the script locally: `node index.js`.
+1. You can run the script locally: `npm start` or `npm run start_log` to write an import.log file.